Monday December 2, 2019

-Agile Testing methodology has gained a lot of importance and popularity nowadays when it comes to software testing the modern day software.
-It is an intelligent way of testing complex software which bears more efficient end results than traditional testing methods.
+The agile Testing methodology has gained a lot of importance and popularity nowadays when it comes to software testing modern-day software.
+It is an intelligent way of testing complex software that bears more efficient end results than traditional testing methods.

 This is a complete guide to Agile Testing, explaining all the important aspects related to it.

 Agile testing is an iterative and incremental testing process in which software requirements are gathered gradually throughout the testing process.

 Agile Testing is a part of the Agile Software development process which is carried out with the help of customer’s involvement.
 The agile testing process starts at the beginning of the software development process and there is no integration required between the development and testing processes.

 As the development and testing are integrated into this process, it allows early error detection and removal which results in less development time as well as costs.
 This also ensures high product quality as errors get removed in the initial stage itself.

 The basic principles on which Agile Testing is conducted are: